tperich/MusicRemote/README.md

 ### Description
-This script listens to the UDP stream on a given host address and port, and acts accordingly to the incoming data.
+This script listens to the UDP stream on a given host address and port, and acts accordingly depending on the incoming data.
 The UDP packets are sent from an Android phone to the listening host using the MacroDroid app.